Just sit down and waste your day! :)

 [I will comment on the movies when the section is ready]

-Stranger Things has a very fun 16bit-inspired mobile games.
+Stranger Things has some very fun 16bit-inspired mobile games.
 Also a bunch of comics that I commented here.

 By Laeta Kalogridis, based on the novel by Richard K. Morgan.
 Takeshi Kovacs, a former rebel soldier, is resurrected in a new body to solve a murder mystery.